spapas/spapas.github.io/content/react-redux-tutorial.rst

 components/StatPanel.js
 ~~~~~~~~~~~~~~~~~~~~~~~

-Another very simple component - just display the number of books and authors from the passed parameter.
+Another very simple functional component - just display the number of books and authors from the passed parameter.

 components/BookPanel.js
 =======================